Australian property law: Land law

+Torrens title

 All Australian colonies (now states and territories) adopted the Torrens system of land registration of title between 1857 and 1875.
-The Torrens title system was introduced first in South Australia by Sir Robert Richard Torrens, the Registrar-General of Deeds, through the Real Property Act 1858.
+The Torrens system was introduced first in South Australia by Sir Robert Richard Torrens, the Registrar-General of Deeds, through the Real Property Act 1858.
 Victoria adopted the system with the Real Property Act 1862, and New South Wales with the commencement of the Real Property Act 1862 on 1 January 1863.

-In Australia most land is held under the Torrens Title system, although remnants of the old system of land title still remain.
-All land in the Australian Capital Territory is leasehold (effectively Torrens freehold), while and much of the Northern Territory is held under Crown lease.
-Native Title is recognised as a separate form of ownership.
-Some land remains as Crown Land (i.e. in Australia, public land).
+Most land in Australia is now held under the Torrens system, although remnants of the old system of land title still remain, called “general law land”.
+All land in the Australian Capital Territory is leasehold (effectively Torrens freehold), and much of the Northern Territory is held under Crown lease.
+Native title is now recognised as a form of land ownership.
+Some land remains as Crown land (i.e. in Australia, public land).

-In accordance with the principles of the Torrens system, each state maintains a land titles register of land in the state that has been registered under the system, which also shows the proprietor (owner) of the land.
+In accordance with the principles of the Torrens system, each jurisdiction maintains a register of land titles of land in the jurisdiction that has been registered under the system.
+The register also shows the proprietor (owner) of the land.
 This system was devised to reduce the amount of fraud relating to land due to falsification of title deeds.
 It does so with "ownership" of the land being confirmed only upon registration of the property.
 That is, "it is not a system of registration of title but a system of title by registration".
 This gives a purchaser "greater assurance, indeed certainty, of title".
 The principle of "indefeasibility" of title - where a right has been entered on the register, it cannot be defeated by later rights except in certain circumstances - further protects the Torrens title holder.

 The Torrens system also provides for registration of other entitlements to land such as a mortgage, by which land is used to secure a loan.

-Table of equivalents
+Main property codes

-The table above lists the core legislation in each jurisdiction of Australia regulating interests in land law in relation to property (negotiable instruments) and the scheme of registration (title).
+The main legislation in each Australian jurisdiction regulating interests in land law in relation to property (negotiable instruments) and the scheme of registration (title) are: